Skip to content

 Consider how the lawyer interacts with you.
 Do they listen actively?
 Do they show empathy?
 Do they explain things clearly and patiently?
 A lawyer who dismisses your concerns or seems impatient will likely make for a difficult working relationship.
 Conversely, a lawyer who makes you feel like just another case file rather than a valued client might not be the best advocate for your specific needs.

 According to the American Bar Association’s Model Rules of Professional Conduct, lawyers have a duty of loyalty and a duty of zealous representation, but these must be balanced with clear communication and ethical practice.
-A lawyer who understands your personal or business goals beyond the immediate legal issue can often provide more holistic and effective advice.
+A lawyer who understands your personal or business goals beyond the immediate legal issue can often provide more complete and effective advice.
 For example, a corporate lawyer who understands your long-term business strategy might advise a settlement that preserves a key business relationship, even if litigation could yield a slightly larger monetary award.

 If you experience a breakdown in communication or trust, it’s essential to address it directly with your lawyer.
 If the issues can’t be resolved, you may need to consider seeking new counsel, though this should be a last resort due to the potential costs and delays involved.